Dinosaur National Monument

 Dinosaur National Monument is an American national monument located on the southeast flank of the Uinta Mountains on the border between Colorado and Utah at the confluence of the Green and Yampa rivers.
 Although most of the monument area is in Moffat County, Colorado, the Dinosaur Quarry is located in Utah, north of the town of Jensen, Utah.
 The nearest Colorado town is Dinosaur while the nearest city is Vernal, Utah.

 Originally preserved in 1915 to protect its famous Dinosaur Quarry, the monument was greatly expanded in 1938 to include its wealth of natural history.
 The park's wild landscapes, topography, geology, paleontology, and history make it a unique resource for both science and recreation.
 The park contains over 800 paleontological sites and has fossils of dinosaurs including Allosaurus, Deinonychus, Abydosaurus, and various sauropods.
 The Abydosaurus consists of a nearly complete skull, the lower jaw, and first four neck vertebrae.
-The specimen was found at the base of the Mussentuchit Member of the Cedar Mountain Formation and is the holotype for the description.
+The specimen was found at the base of the Mussentuchit Member of the Cedar Mountain Formation and is the holotype for the species.

-Paleontologist Earl Douglass of the Carnegie Museum discovered eight vertebra of an Apatosaurus on August 17, 1909, which became the first dinosaur skeleton discovered and excavated at the new Carnegie Quarry.
+Paleontologist Earl Douglass of the Carnegie Museum discovered eight vertebrae of an Apatosaurus on August 17, 1909, which became the first dinosaur skeleton discovered and excavated at the new Carnegie Quarry.
 The area around the quarry was declared a national monument on October 4, 1915.
 The International Dark-Sky Association designated Dinosaur National Monument an International Dark Sky Park in April 2019.

 Geology

 The rock layer enclosing the fossils is a sandstone and conglomerate bed of alluvial or river bed origin known as the Morrison Formation from the Jurassic Period some 150 million years old.
 The dinosaurs and other ancient animals were carried by the river system which eventually entombed their remains in Utah.

 The pile of sediments were later buried and lithified into solid rock.
 The layers of rock were later uplifted and tilted to their present angle by the mountain building forces that formed the Uinta Mountains during the Laramide orogeny.
-The relentless forces of erosion exposed the layers at the surface to be found by paleontologists.
+Erosion later exposed the layers at the surface to be found by paleontologists.